-The companies do indicate that you may be able to make a booking with a specific therapist but obviously this is subject to their availability and should they leave the company (often these companies can have a high turnover of therapists) then you probably wouldn’t be able to use them again as they can be subject to non-compete or non- solicitation clauses.
+The companies do indicate that you may be able to make a booking with a specific therapist.
+Obviously this is subject to their availability.
+Also if they should they leave the company (often these companies can have a high turnover of therapists) then you probably wouldn’t be able to use them again as they can be subject to non-compete or non- solicitation clauses.

 Other specific advantages that I offer:

 Health fund rebates for remedial massage services.
 If you can claim for remedial massage then the cost of a massage with me is less.

 Online bookings – whilst I cannot promise being with you in a hour, you can check out my online diary and see when I am available.
 Hopefully you can marry it up to your schedule and make a booking at a time that suits you.
 Occasionally I can be with you at relatively short notice.

 I have a stake in ensuring that you receive the best massage possible.
 Now I know that not all people are looking for a regular arrangement but it is still very much in my interest to make sure I provide the best service possible.

 Experience.
 I have been a massage therapist for over 10 years.
 Often therapists with these companies are newly qualified and just treating their arrangement as transient whilst they establish themselves.